Third Party Events

 DEADLINE NOW CLOSED FOR SUBMISSIONS

-Thank you to everyone who has submitted a proposal for a pair or a panel.
-To date we have received almost 200 and the process of reviewing them for acceptance has started.
+Thank you to everyone who submitted a proposal for a pair or a panel.
+Decisions have been communicated on all submissions.
+Panels have been drafted and advised to submission leads.

 The Location and facilities